top of page

 How we stack up

-However, both MS and EM remain slow, expensive, and virtually impossible to use outside a laboratory.
-Moreover, the methods require vacuum or freezing, inhibiting the characterization of organic particles in their native state.
+The principle technologies for nanoparticle characterization today are mass spectrometry ("MS") and electron microscopy ("EM").
+Both include several variants and feature excellent resolution in their usable size ranges.
+However, both MS and EM are expensive, and difficult to use without dedicated technicians.
+These methods require vacuum or freezing, inhibiting the characterization of organic particles in their native state.
 In addition, EM is not a flow-based instrument, limiting its effectiveness for quantification.

 Pipetting Samples